bhagyas/spring-jsonp-support/README.md

 This project contains artifacts you can use for adding support for jsonp in your Spring MVC Controllers.

-You can also use this in your Spring Roo projects to add jsonp support for controllers generated using `@RooJson` .
+You can also use this in your Spring Roo projects to add jsonp support for controllers generated using `@RooJson` and `@RooWebJson` .

 For more information on how this works, please read the following article.